kingbased/keychecker/README.md

 - Google Cloud Vertex AI - (Requires a key file since oauth tokens expire hourly.
 Good luck scraping for those.)
 - MistralAI - (Subscription status)

+Always open to adding more services, although I think I've covered all the ones people care about.
+Nonetheless, feel free to open an issue or PR if you want something else added.

 # Usage:
 `pip install -r requirements.txt`